![]() |

 2 points

 Use the .pencolor() function in turtle graphics to use different colors in drawing your shape.
-I changed the pencolor after each side of a hexagon was drawn.
-I used Python's 'randint()' method to generate random integers for the red, green and blue components of each color.
-To use random integers, use 'from random import randint' at the top of your program.
-In your program, you want the statement 'turtle.colormode(255)' to indicate that the numbers you'll supply will be between 0 and 255.
-You use 'randint' like this: 'red = randint(0, 255)'.
+(You could change the pencolor after each side of a figure is drawn.)
+You can use Python's 'randint()' method to generate random integers for the red, green and blue components of each color.
+To use 'randint()', put 'from random import randint' at the top of your program.
+You use 'randint' like this: 'red = randint(0, 255)', which will set 'red' to a number between 0 and 255 (including 0 and 255).
 (Use similar code for 'blue' and 'green'.)
-Then 'turtleName.pencolor(red, green, blue)' will cause the turtle to draw with that color.
+Then 'yourTurtleName.pencolor(red, green, blue)' will cause the turtle to draw with that color.
+In your program, include the statement 'turtle.colormode(255)' to indicate that the numbers you'll supply will be between 0 and 255.

 The video below shows this function running.